neondatabase/website/content/docs/guides/guides-intro.md

 <DetailIconCards>

-<a href="/docs/introduction/branching" description="Learn about Neon's branching feature" icon="split-branch">Learn about branching</a>
+<a href="/docs/introduction/branching" description="With Neon you can instantly branch your data in the same way that you branch your code" icon="split-branch">Learn about branching</a>

 <a href="/docs/guides/branching-pitr" description="Restore your data to a past state with database branching" icon="split-branch">Point-in-time restore</a>